Difference Between ADHD and Conduct Disorder

 This primarily affects the activity of the brain.
 Several symptoms are visible in the child having this particular disorder.

-There are various treatments, methods and practices to help the children and adults with this disorder.
+There are various treatments, methods and practices to help children and adults with this disorder.

-It is a behavioral type of disorder that particularly affects the child’s behavioral response and they do not prefer to follow the protocols set by anyone, causing physical harm and being cruel to animals and humans.
+It is a behavioural type of disorder that particularly affects the child’s behavioural response.
+They do not prefer to follow the protocols set by anyone, causing physical harm and being cruel to animals and humans.

 They are most likely to have difficulty in relationships with anyone in the future.